naksite/naksite.github.io/content/naktac/battledrills.md

   - "Slice the pie" - reduce exposure
   - ID enemy location and return accurate and devastating fire
   - Maneuver on enemy & destroy him or break contact
   - Stay in the fight.
-Use "Just enough medical".
+Use "Just enough medical"
   - Wounded troops apply "self aid" until fight is over
   - Reorganize/evacuate/treat casualties when suitable